cseanburns/electronic_resource_mgmt/src/02-desperately-seeking-erm-librarian.md

-In addition to the two publication titles used in this section's readings and to the SERIALST list I have asked you to subscribe to, I recommend that you bookmark the
+In addition to the two publication titles used in this section's readings and to the SERIALST list I have asked you to subscribe to, I recommend that you bookmark relevant journals, like the [Journal of Electronic Resources Librarianship][JERL] and
-[Journal of Electronic Resources Librarianship][JERL].
+[Against the Grain][atg].

 ### Our Readings